herberteuler/jgrapht-capi/README.md

 This library provides a native C api to the JGraphT library.
 Since the JGraphT library is written in Java, we use [GraalVM](https://www.graalvm.org/) in order to build a shared library.

 _Important!
-This is alpha software and the interface many change!_
+This is alpha software and the interface may change!_

 ## Build